 - The overall air quality of your Houston area home

 - Occupancy of the home

 - The level of air pollution and construction around the home

-For your typical 1"-3" air filters, the OEM specs basically tell you to change them every 30-60 days, which is actually a great rule of thumb.
+For your typical 1"-3" air filters, the manufacturers basically tell you to change them bi-monthly, which is in fact a great rule of thumb.
 But general rules aren't always for everybody.
-If you have to tolerate light to moderate allergies, you may need to upgrade the air filter or change them even more often than OEM specifications.
-On the other hand, if you're in a remote area, own a seldom occupied home (like a vacation home) or an area where there are fewer cars around, changing your air filter every 12-months may be quite sufficient.
-Why do we call out our beloved pets?
-They have a tendency to shed, which can clog your air filter quick.
-Of course, the air filter is just doing its job by trapping pet hair and dander, but exceptionally dirty filters can cause weak HVAC performance.
+If you have to endure light to moderate allergies, you may need to upgrade the air filter or change them even more regularly than OEM specifications.
+On the other hand, if you're in a remote area, own a seldom occupied home (like a vacation home) or an area with few automobiles and trucks, changing your air filter every 12-months may be quite sufficient.
+Why do pets matter so much?
+They have a tendency to shed, which can clog your air filter fast.
+Clearly, the air filter is just doing its job by trapping pet hair and dander, but exceptionally dirty filters can cause weak HVAC performance.